cochaviz/cochaviz.github.io/posts/ctf-challenge-vulnlawyers.md

 </script>
 ```

-Oh would you look at that :glasses:!
+Oh would you look at that :sunglasses:!
 That's how our info was already filled in!
 For some reason they use some other source than the
 `data.vulnlawyers.co.uk/users` endpoint which we've seen before.
 Maybe this
 contains different information.